 Q: is the native fish coalition a salmonid conservation organization?

-A: While much of our focus will be on trout and salmon, as they are often the species most in need of help, Native Fish Coalition is not a salmonid-specific organization.
+A: While much of our focus is on trout, charr and salmon, as they are often the species in most need of help, Native Fish Coalition is not a salmonid-specific organization.
 Being such would ignore the big picture, and the fact that all native fish are dependent on one another to at least some degree.
 Some species provide food for other species, others provide a buffer for juvenile anadromous salmonids returning to sea, and some help lessen predation on freshwater salmonids via their sheer abundance.

 Q: What is native fish coalition's position regarding wild, or self-sustaining, fish such as browns, rainbows, brook trout, landlocked salmon, bass or pike where they are not native?

 A: Native Fish Coalition is not “against” nonnative fish, we are “for” native fish.
-In fact, not all nonnative fish are “invasive”.
-We will address nonnative fish only when they are negatively impacting native fish, and then only when control, reduction or eradication is a feasible option.
+In fact, not all nonnative fish are “invasive.”
+We will address nonnative fish only when they are negatively impacting native fish, and then only when control, reduction or eradication is a biologically and economically feasible option.
 In fact, as avid recreational anglers, many of our board members fish for nonnative species.

 Q: what is native fish coalition's position regarding stocking?

-A: Native Fish Coalition is against stocking over wild native fish, as it suppresses natural reproduction, can negatively impact genetic diversity and can introduce disease and parasites.
-While we have our concerns as to the cost of stocking in support of recreational angling -- especially put-and-take fishing -- and believe the money could be better used elsewhere, this is not something Native Fish Coalition will get involved in, except when it negatively impacts wild native fish.
+A: Native Fish Coalition is against stocking over wild native fish, as stocked fish compete with native fish for food and space, prey on juvenile native fish, suppress natural reproduction, negatively impact genetic diversity, and introduce disease and parasites.
+While we have our concerns as to the cost of stocking in support of recreational angling, especially put-and-take fishing, and believe the money could be better used elsewhere, this is not something Native Fish Coalition will get involved in, except when it negatively impacts wild native fish.
 We also see targeted and temporary “Restoration/Conservation Stocking” as a valuable tool for restoring native fish populations.

 Q: what is native fish coalition's position regarding the use of chemical treatment (rotenone) to eradicate nonnative fish?